 Although newly updated and a great improvement on the former eatery at the same location, Prestons misses the mark by delivering poor quality food and terrible service to the tourist crowd in a timeshare building that pretends to be a hotel.
 Potentially Prestons could be a great romantic dinner spot given its high-end contemporary decor and eclectic menu, but suffers terribly from the realization that they don’t really have to work that hard for any business, as many people do not want to leave the hotel and will gladly suffer through the wholly undesirable experience of eating there.
 By the way ladies, any schmuck that books Valentines dinner there, deserves to be dumped.
 You can do a lot better, both in terms of the restaurant and your date.
 There are other Killington dining experiences that fare far better than here.

 Vermont businesses have a systemic problem with getting good staff to stay.
-People who live in Vermont don’t really want to work, so getting good, attentive staff is reliably impossible.
-The Killington dining experience is not as good as it can be.
-An establishment that has great service one week, could be awful the following week if the staff refuse to work because they want to ski or if they make too much money that will affect their government assistance program.
+People who live in Vermont don’t really want to work, so getting good, attentive prep and wait staff is reliably impossible, thus making the Killington dining experience not as good as it can be.
+An establishment that has great service one week, could be awful the following week if the staff refuse to work because they want to ski or quit because they make too much money that will affect their government assistance program.
 It is often a hit and miss affair with service in Killington and no vendor is immune to the resorts woes with its seasonal staff turnover.
-Sushi Yoshi may have partly solved the problem by having a summer dining location at Lake George, NY – where all the staff can move during the off season, instead of leaving for remote destinations, that may not see them return the following winter season.
-Expect to see service vary from day to day between establishments and don’t count on seeing NYC or Boston style service, this mountain is full of working ski-bums who really don’t want to be waiting on you and are dreaming of nailing a double back flip iron cross with a grab, not trying to remember to bring you a fork.
+One restaurant, Sushi Yoshi may have partly solved the problem by having a summer dining location at Lake George, NY – where all the staff can move during the off season.
+Instead of leaving for remote destinations at the end of the season, that may not see them return the following winter season, staff can rotate between the two locations.
+At other Killington dining locations, expect to see service vary from day to day and between establishments.
+Don’t count on seeing NYC or Boston style service, this mountain is full of working ski-bums who really don’t want to be waiting on you and are dreaming of nailing a double back flip iron cross with a grab, not trying to remember to bring you a clean fork.